auser/testkit/README.md

 - Async/await support
 - Transaction management
 - Migration support
+- **Built-in logging with tracing** - all operations are logged for easy debugging
 - **No need to specify return types** - the library handles type inference for you
 - **Automatic user creation and privilege management** - the library creates test users with appropriate permissions